-- 1. Attach the ring terminal end of the Battery Temperature Sensor to the negative battery terminal; see Figure 2-5 for proper connection to the battery terminal. - 2.
+- 1. Attach the ring terminal end of the Battery Temperature Sensor to the negative battery terminal; see figure 2-5 for proper connection to the battery terminal. - 2.
 Route the sensor's cable to the inverter following existing wire runs. - 3.
-Connect the RJ11 connector end of the BTS cable to the yellow-labeled BTS Port on the inverter (see Figure 1-1, Item 6).
+Connect the RJ11 connector end of the BTS cable to the yellow labeled BTS port on the inverter (item 6 in figure 1-1).